nareshbhatia/ai-experiments/README.md

 # AI Experiments

-My experiments with Chatbots, RAG, Code Llama, and more
+My experiments with LLMs, RAG, Code Llama, and more

 Please follow the links below for details of each sample: